lrodri/doc-es/source/manual/intro.rst

    single: Verilog; non-blocking assignment

 ..
  The clock driver function :func:`ClkDriver` has a clock signal as its parameter.
 This is how a *port* is modeled in MyHDL.
 The function defines a generator that continuously toggles a clock signal after a certain delay.
 A new value of a signal is specified by assigning to its ``next`` attribute.
 This is the MyHDL equivalent of  the VHDL signal assignment and the  Verilog non-blocking assignment.

 La función :func:`ClkDriver` tiene una señal de reloj como su parámetro.
-Esto es cómo se modela un *puerto* en MyHDL.
+Así es cómo se modela un *puerto* en MyHDL.
 La función define un generador que continuamente cambia una señal de reloj luego de cierto retardo.
-Un nuevo valor de una señal se especifica asignando al atributo ``next``.
-Esto es el equivalente en MyHDL de la asinación de señales en VHDL y la asignación de no-bloqueo en Verilog.
+Se especifica un nuevo valor de una señal  asignando al atributo ``next``.
+Esto es el equivalente en MyHDL a la asinación de señales en VHDL y la asignación de no-bloqueo en Verilog.

 .. index:: single: wait; for a rising edge

 ..
  The :func:`HelloWorld` function is modified from the first example.
 It now also takes a clock signal as parameter.
 Its generator is made sensitive to a rising edge of the clock signal.
 This is specified by the ``posedge`` attribute of a signal.
 The edge specifier is the argument of the ``always`` decorator.
 As a result, the decorated function will be executed on every rising clock edge.

-La función :func:`HelloWorld` es modificada del primer ejemplo.
-También toma una señal de reloj como parámetro. el generador se hace sensible al flanco de subida del: la señal de reloj.
-Esto se especifica por el atributo ``postedge`` de una señal.
+La función :func:`HelloWorld` se modificada a partir del primer ejemplo.
+También toma una señal de reloj como parámetro.
+El generador se hace sensible al flanco de subida de la señal de reloj.
+Esto es especificado por el atributo ``postedge`` de una señal.
 El especificador de flanco es el argumento del decorador ``always``.
-Como un resultado, la función decorada será ejecutada en cada flanco de subida del reloj.
+Como consecuencia, la función decorada será ejecutada en cada flanco de subida del reloj.

 ..
  The ``clk`` signal is constructed with an initial value ``0``.
 When creating an instance of each  hardware module, the same clock signal is passed as the argument.
 The result is that the instances are now connected through the clock signal.
 The :class:`Simulation` object is constructed with the two instances.

 La señal ``clk`` se contruye con el valor inicial de ``0``.
 Cuando se crea una